For World Cleanup Day, Cut the Waste and Help Us Make Our Planet a Cleaner Place

 Every year, 10 million tons of plastic are dumped into the ocean, polluting the water and killing marine life.
 That same plastic also pollutes pristine beaches and overflows landfills around the world.
 It’s a global crisis we urgently need to address.
 As World Cleanup Day is celebrated worldwide on September 18, the World Sustainability Organization is eager to join this movement promoting sustainable practices to keep our planet clean.

-It’s a staggering figure: at least one million marine animals are killed every year because of plastic pollution.
+It’s a staggering figure: at least one million marine animals are killed every year because of plastic .
 From whales to dolphins, from sea turtles to fish, no species is left unscathed by this human-created garbage crisis.
 Our waste footprint has dramatically increased over the past decades, becoming unsustainable for the entire ecosystem.

 In recent years, the image of beautiful landscapes covered in rubbish has moved individuals and organizations to organize cleanup activities.
 The first World Cleanup Day was held in September 2018, engaging 17.6 million people in 157 countries.
 Since then, the movement has continued to grow.